 The Church in the developing world is too young and poor to support itself.
 We therefore focus on four main areas of provision:

-- The training of local priests and sisters
+– Training of future priests and sisters overseas (SPA)

 Love: proclaiming and sharing the Gospel message of God’s unconditional love for all